Kia Rio: Russian/Chinese version (FB/UC)

 Production of the FB Rio sedan began on 4 July 2017 at the Hyundai plant in Saint Petersburg alongside the related Hyundai Solaris, and sales began on 1 August 2017.
 It was also offered in Ukraine and in various CIS countries, such as Belarus, Armenia, Azerbaijan and Kazakhstan.

 The facelifted Kia Rio was launched to the Russian market in 2020.
 The updated model features a reshaped headlights and front bumper, with LED headlights in offer for higher grade levels.

 Crossover versions

 In October 2017, Kia Russia introduced the Rio X-Line as a crossover-styled hatchback version of the FB Rio.
 The Rio X-Line has an increased ground clearance of 10 mm, modified suspension settings, and unpainted plastic body claddings to mimic crossover styling.
 Sales began in Russia on 14 November 2017.
 The Rio X-Line was also introduced in China at the 2017 Auto Shanghai as the Kia KX Cross.
 The KX Cross is 30 mm wider and 40 mm longer than the standard Rio hatchback.

+Successor

+The fourth-generation Rio was succeeded by the K3, which was introduced in August 2023.
+The K3 nameplate was previously used by the Chinese and South Korean market Forte/Cerato which is a segment above the Rio.
+The Forte/Cerato was succeeded by the K4 in 2024.

 Sales

 The Rio/K2 was Kia's best selling model worldwide in 2012 and 2015.
+It contributed almost half a million annual sales to Kia.